graphicxtras.com > Photoshop brushes etc > ABRes format

 Native format ABRes

 The brushes for Photoshop and PS Elements are in ABR.
-Not all the sets on the graphicxtras site are in ABR format but many of the sets contain the ABR format.
-The ABR format has been around for a while but the format often changes and if you use Photoshop CC 2014 then you might find that you cannot open the really early ABR files.
-Likewise, if you save an ABR file in Photoshop CC 2014 and then try and use that in an earlier version, it will probably be rejected.
-The ABR file format cannot be read by most applications though you should be able to find some, they are listed below.
+Not all the sets on the graphicxtras site are in ABR but many of the sets contain the ABR.
+The ABR has been around for a while but the format often changes and if you use Photoshop CC 2014 then you might find that you cannot open the really early ABRs.
+Likewise, if you save an ABR in Adobe PS CC 2014 and then try and use that in an earlier version, it will probably be rejected.
+The ABR cannot be read by most applications though you should be able to find some, they are listed below.

 PNG to ABR

-Many of our sets also include the brushes in PNG format.
-They can be turned into standard Photoshop brushes ABR format by define brushes command in the edit menu.
-Many of the sets on the site also includes an action which can run through all the PNG files to add them to the brushes palette.
-You can then just go to the right side menu and save the Photoshop brushes to a new ABR file (in the current version of Photoshop)
+Many of our sets also include the brushes in PNG.
+They can be turned into standard Photoshop brushes ABR by define brushes command in the edit menu.
+Many of the sets on the site also includes an action which can run through all the PNG images to add them to the brushes palette.
+You can then just go to the right side menu and save the Photoshop brushes to a new ABR (in the current version of Photoshop)

 You can find a conversion tool called ABRMate, you may find it useful but I can give no recommendations as I have not used it.
 If you want to convert, browse etc brushes then it might be a very useful tool to add to your collection of software applications